 The ROI calculator includes a formula box with fields you fill with accurate data.
 Be ready to provide the amount invested, the amount returned to start and end dates, and the period.
 In some tools, you may also select the currency.

 Once you share the details and hit the Calculate button, the ROI calculator will show you the investment gain, ROI, and annualized ROI.
 The additional metrics vary depending on the online tool you pick.

 Every business has limited resources and must decide how to redistribute them.
 Financial estimates of the profitability of your investment show whether the initiative is worth it.

 For example, you can assess ROI before taking a loan.
-The data on the requested amount of predicted expenses and revenue is enough to see whether you will be able to return it.
+The data on the predicted expenses and revenue is enough to see whether you can return it.

 ROI measurement is also essential before any significant investment.
-For example, you should complete it if you buy new equipment, launch a software development project, redesign your website, open a branch in a new location, offer franchising services, etc. Thanks to these metrics, you will be aware of the potential income or losses.
+For example, you should complete it if you buy new equipment, launch a software development project, redesign your website, open a branch in a new location, offer franchising services, etc. Thanks to these metrics, you will know the potential income or losses.

 How to Calculate ROI?